cloudmesh/cloudmesh-common/README.md

 r = shell.live('pwd')
 print(r)

-# open a new terminal and star the command ls in it (for OSX and Gnome)
+# open a new terminal and start the command ls in it (for OSX and Gnome)
 shell.terminal("ls")

 # an example of a build in command